Paul Verlaine

 Because your voice, strange

-Vision that will derange,
+Vision that must derange,

 Troubling the horizon